aknn/city_gov_v2/DOCUMENTATION.md

 ## Introduction

 The Municipal Value-Score System v2 is an AI-powered solution for municipal project prioritization.
-It replaces traditional risk-only scoring with a **composite value-score** that balances multiple factors:
+It builds on previous risk scoring with a **composite value-score** that balances multiple factors:

 - **Risk Mitigation** — Safety and legal mandates
 - **Citizen Benefit** — Population served per dollar